 Cooling-system issues, like radiator sludge, account for nearly 40 percent of engine failures.
 Clearly, it pays to take care of your vehicle’s cooling system.

-Sludge/slime are one of the common symptoms of larger problems.
-Left unchecked, it’ll plug the radiator, heater core or fluid passages, resulting in overheating and expensive repairs.
+Radiator sludge is one of the common symptoms of larger problems.
+Left unchecked, sludge will plug the radiator, heater core or fluid passages, resulting in overheating and expensive repairs.

-What causes radiator sludge/slime and what can you do about it?
+What causes radiator sludge and what can you do about it?

-Performing fluid analysis is the only way to definitively identify what’s causing sludge/slime in your radiator.
+Performing fluid analysis is the only way to definitively identify what’s causing radiator sludge.
 The report can identify oil, transmission fluid or other contaminants in the coolant.

 Fix any mechanical defects and flush the cooling system.
 Refill with a high-quality antifreeze/coolant.

 Let’s start with what kind you should avoid.

 You’re no doubt familiar with the conventional “green” coolants found at most retailers due to their low price.
 The additives in these coolants use inorganic-acid technology (IAT), which relies exclusively on inorganic salts such as nitrites, phosphates and silicates for protection.

 Formulating exclusively with inorganic salts has drawbacks.
 They deplete rather quickly and can lead to scale buildup and sludge if maintenance is neglected.